Tanami/symta/doc/symta-by-example.md

 greet "World"
 ```

-By default, Symta's comiler searches for modules in the compiler's `./src` directory and the direcotry of the file, that tries to use the module.
+By default, Symta's comiler searches for modules in the compiler's `./src` directory and the directory of the file, that tries to use the module.
 During compilation, Symta traces dependencies and recompiles all changed modules.
 Don't call your modules `main.s`, because `main` is reserved for the entry module, which gets called on startup by runtime.